robertangeles/repo-ai-prompts/write-human-essay-seo-pg.md

 - Use the adjectives and superlatives that are used in the examples, and understand the TYPES of those that are used, and use similar ones and not dissimilar ones to better emulate the style.
 - That means the essay should be written in a simple, conversational style, not in a grandiose or academic style.
 - Use the same style, vocabulary level, and sentence structure as Paul Graham.
-- Do NOT display the debate between the experts.
+- Do NOT include the debate between the experts.
 - Avoid Filler phrases.
 Instead of: "It’s important to note that the deadline is approaching.", Use: "The deadline is approaching."
 - Avoid Clichés, jargon, hashtags, semicolons, emojis, and asterisks.
 Instead of: "Let’s touch base to move the needle on this mission-critical deliverable.", Use: "Let’s meet to discuss how to improve this important project."
 - Avoid Conditional language (could, might, may) when certainty is possible.
 Instead of: "This approach might improve results.", Use: "This approach improves results."